 Taylor adds, “As a Civil Engineering major, I have a lot of professors who were formerly working in the industry.
 These teachers were not shy with sharing their experiences and what the industry expected to see out of us upon graduation.
 With this knowledge, coupled with the innumerable life lessons I have learned living here on my own, I feel like UNH has played a huge part in helping me have an advantage on the competition after university.”

-If you are interested in finding out more about the University of New Haven and its academic programs, visit its undergraduate or postgraduate profiles on SchoolApply and begin your application process now!
+If you are interested in finding out more about the University of New Haven and its academic programs, visit its profile on SchoolApply and begin your application process now!;